 To most people superannuation funds are very important as they can help to ensure they get to enjoy a comfortable retirement where they do not struggle to cope with essential costs and can even enjoy having money to make the most of their free time.
 These funds provide a very effective and efficient way of saving towards retirement, enabling consumers to enjoy a range of benefits including making big tax savings.

-Of course, not everyone will know all there is to know about superannuation funds – in fact, unless you are an expert in the field, it is likely that there will be certain things that you are unsure of when it comes to superannuation funds, even if you are familiar with the basics.
+Of course, not everyone will know all there is to know about superannuation funds – in fact, unless you are an expert in the field, it is likely that there will be certain things that you are unsure of concerning superannuation funds, even if you are familiar with the basics.
 With something as important as superannuation it is best to ensure that you find out as much as possible about superannuation.
-There are many things that people may be unsure about when it comes to superannuation and below are some of the top FAQs when it comes to super.
+There are many things that people may be unsure about superannuation and below are some of the top FAQs about super.

 When can I withdraw the money from my super?

 The money from your super is designed to cater for you in retirement, so you will not be able to withdraw on preserved funds until you retire.
 However, there are certain circumstances under with you may be able to take your preserved funds out of your super, which includes exceptional circumstances such as severe financial hardship or disability.
 However, things such as whether your case qualified as financial hardship will ultimately be decided by the trustees

 Lost superannuation, or super that you have lost track of, is kept on a register that is kept by the Australian Tax Office.
 There is also a match service that is available via the ATO website, which makes it easier and faster to try and locate lost super

 What happens to my super if I change jobs?